Partridge Island (Nova Scotia): Love and Leander

 Twenty-five-year-old Ebenezer Bishop from Greenwich in Kings County had fallen madly in love with Anne Lewis who lived with her family on a farm across the Minas Basin in Halfway River about 17 kilometres (10 miles) north of Partridge Island.
 During the winter of 1809, Ebenezer decided he would ask the 18-year-old Anne to marry him, but the Partridge Island ferry was not running because of thick ice in the Minas Channel.
-He enlisted the help of his friend, Nathaniel Loomer of Scot's Bay, who made a notched board or pole for Ebenezer to use as he crossed the ice floes.
+He enlisted the help of his friend, Nathaniel Loomer of Scots Bay, who made a notched board or pole for Ebenezer to use as he crossed the ice floes.
 Ebenezer set out at daybreak during the brief period when the tide was slack, neither moving in nor out, and the ice pack was at rest.
 He decided to head for Cape Sharp, west of Partridge Island, but halfway across, the ice began to sink under him.
 He lay flat, and using the board as a bridge, managed to haul himself safely to another floe eventually reaching the cliffs at Cape Sharp.
 By dusk he had arrived at the farm where Anne was making supper.
 She readily agreed to marry him.
 Ebenezer rode back to Greenwich on a horse he borrowed from Anne's father returning to marry his sweetheart on November 1, 1809.
 The two sailed across the Basin to their new home where they lived together for many years.
 Anne and Ebenezer had seven children, naming one son John Leander, after the young man in Greek myth who swam the Hellespont to make love to the priestess, Hero.
 John Leander Bishop became a doctor and later served as a surgeon during the American Civil War.
 Watson Kirkconnell memorialized Ebenezer's feat and son Leander's character in his poem "The Nova Scotian Hellespont":